Raqqa campaign (2016–2017): Resumption of Phase Four

 The SDF announced that they had resumed the fourth phase of the campaign on 10 May.
 On the next day, it was reported that the SDF had captured two to three villages to the north of Raqqa city.
 Later, they captured another village north of Raqqa.
 An ISIL counter-attack on Tabqa city was meanwhile repelled.
 On 12 May, 2 villages in the northern countryside along with a cotton mill were captured.
 Kurdish news agencies also stated that SDF had captured a local ruling party headquarters as well as prison used by the militants.
 By 14 May, SDF captured three to four villages to the north of Raqqa.
 About seven to eight villages were captured by SDF in the region till 17 May, along with about 17 hamlets also reported captured.

 On 18 May, SDF captured a village located to the east of Raqqa.
 On the next day, two villages along with a farm were captured by the alliance.
-By 21 May, two villages were captured with SDF advancing within 2 km of the Baath Dam.
+By 21 May, two villages were captured with SDF advancing within 2 km of the Mansoura Dam.
 By 23 May, another 2 villages were captured near the dam.
 Another village was captured near the dam later.
 On 24 May, two villages including the town of Hamrat Nasera were captured by the SDF in the western countryside while a village in the eastern countryside was also reported to have been captured.
 On the next day, the SDF captured the strategic Kadiran village to the north of the dam.
 Meanwhile, the Manbij Military Council sent an additional 2,200 fighters.
 The SDF stated the next day that more than 1,000 men from the al-Tabqa region had joined it on the day.

 Following the seizure of six villages on 30 May, the Kurdish-led Syrian Democratic Forces (SDF) continued on the 31st as units were able to take control of Hunaydi village and establish fire control over a section of the M6 highway, a jihadist supply road which runs vertically through ISIS territory in Syria.
 In addition, ISIL withdrew from the village of al-Assadiah.
 Effectively, the SDF had then besieged the highly fortified Division 17 military base, located directly north of the provincial capital.
 Meanwhile, approximately 4,000 ISIS fighters were waiting to fight the SDF in Raqqa.

 On 2 June, the SDF captured the town of Mansoura after a 3-day battle.
 Before the SDF captured it, Mansoura was the largest town still under ISIL control west of Raqqa.
-By 4 June, the SDF along the US and French Special Forces fully captured Baath Dam.
+By 4 June, the SDF along the US and French Special Forces fully captured Mansoura Dam.